Written on Dec 7, 2022 4:44:07 PM

 1: Wheel/Tire Failure

 Tire failure is one of the most common causes of a car crash due to mechanical failure.
 According to NHTSA surveys, tires and wheel-related problems were responsible for 35% of all accidents due to mechanical failure.
 Two of the most frequent types of problems with tires are tire blowouts and worn tires.

-- Tire Blowouts.
-Blowouts can happen for a number of reasons, such as a worn-out, under- or over-inflated tire suddenly bursting under pressure, tires being punctured by debris in the road, or even sudden, severe temperature changes.
+- Tire Blowouts: Blowouts can happen for a number of reasons, such as a worn-out, under- or over-inflated tire suddenly bursting under pressure, tires being punctured by debris in the road, or even sudden, severe temperature changes.
 Tire blowouts drastically reduce your ability to control the vehicle all at once, causing crashes.

-- Worn Tires.
-Over time, tires will start to wear thin, losing their tread.
+- Worn Tires: Over time, tires will start to wear thin, losing their tread.
 Worn tires are more likely to slip, take more distance to brake, and aren’t as responsive because of their weak grip on the road.
 This can be a major problem on the road, as it compromises tire grip—and can result in your car hydroplaning in inclement weather (snow, rain, etc.).
-Hydroplaning, also known as aquaplaning, occurs when your vehicle’s tires lose traction and causes your car to slide uncontrollably on the wet road.
-Losing control of the car due to hydroplaning can be a major cause for car accidents in Florida during the rainy season, so it’s important to get your tires checked before those months.
+Hydroplaning, also known as aquaplaning, occurs when your vehicle’s tires lose traction and cause your car to slide uncontrollably on the wet road.
+Losing control of the car due to hydroplaning can be a major cause of car accidents in Florida during the rainy season, so it’s important to get your tires checked before those months.

 Replacing tires before they completely lose their tread and maintaining optimal tire pressure are musts for preventing these mechanical failures on the road.
 Also, regularly check your tire alignment, since poorly aligned wheels wear tires out faster.